Rewire Your Brain By Increasing Neuroplasticity

 3. Sleeping Well

-Sleep plays a key role in supporting neuroplasticity.
+Sleep plays a crucial role in supporting neuroplasticity.
 During deep sleep, the brain consolidates new information and experiences, helping to solidify them in long-term memory.
 [11]

-This process involves strengthening neural connections that were formed during the day, as well as forming new connections to integrate new information with existing knowledge.
+This process involves strengthening neural connections formed during the day and creating new connections to integrate new information with existing knowledge.

 Sleep does that because it influences the expression of genes associated with building new synapses and strengthening existing synapses in the cortex and hippocampus.
 [12]

-Finally, during Rapid Eye Movement (REM), the brain creates new neural connections, an important aspect of neuroplasticity.
+Finally, during Rapid Eye Movement (REM), the brain creates new neural connections, an essential aspect of neuroplasticity.
 [13]

 4. Eating Healthy Diets